UNO-NULLify/eCTF20/README.md

 #### Warning: You should only use this repo when it is checked out on a release tag

-## BSP Features

-The project includes the following features by default:

-* Ethernet with Unique MAC address and DHCP support (see known issues)
-* USB Host support
-* UIO drivers for onboard buttons and LEDs
-* SSH server
-* Build essentials package group for on-board compilation using gcc, etc.
-* U-boot environment variables can be overriden during SD boot by including uEnv.txt in the root directory of the SD card (see u-boot documentation).

 ## Quick-Start Guide

 This guide will walk you through some basic steps to get you booted into Linux and rebuild the Petalinux project.
 After completing it, you should refer